AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * `children` / `parent` (optional) to set the [hierarchy](#hierarchy)
 * `actual` (optional) to configure [individual tasks](Elements#individual_elements)

-There are three types of tasks, each of them visualized in a different way:
+There are three task types, each of them visualized in a different way:

 * regular tasks
 * parent tasks